ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/delegates.md

 ## Resolving inside a delegate

-Building on the above, here's an example which injects the @Rezolver.IResolveContext in order to perform a late-bound
+Building on the above, here's an example which injects the @Rezolver.ResolveContext in order to perform a late-bound
-@Rezolver.IResolveContext.Resolve* operation to inject a different dependency based on some ambient information about a user (which is also injected into the delegate).
+@Rezolver.ResolveContext.Resolve* operation to inject a different dependency based on some ambient information about a user (which is also injected into the delegate).

 This is quite a long example which, admittedly, can be solved in a few different ways.
 We're not saying this is the only way :)